-September 29-30, 2020 – Workshop in Berlin, Alexander von Humboldt Institut for Internet and Society
+September 29-30, 2020 – Online Workshop, organized by the Alexander von Humboldt Institut for Internet and Society, Berlin

 Sustainable Financing without APCs

-October 6-7, 2020 – Workshop in Hamburg, ZBW – Leibniz Information Centre for Economics
+October 6-7, 2020 – Online Workshop, organized by the ZBW – Leibniz Information Centre for Economics, Hamburg

 Please send a short expression of interest in advance (max.
 200 words) to firstname.lastname@example.org by Aug.
 31, which indicates your current publication situation, specific demands and expectations of the workshops.

 The workshops are free of charge, travel expenses cannot be covered.
-Please note that due to the current situation the workshops may (partly) take place online.
-Information on this will follow in due course.
-Additional information can be found on the project homepage; for further questions please contact the HIIG Open Access Officer, Marcel Wrzesinski (firstname.lastname@example.org).
+To ensure accessibility and participation for everyone, please note that the workshops take place online.
+Additional information can be found on the project homepage; for further questions please contact the HIIG Open Access Officer, Marcel Wrzesinski (email@example.com).